 Written and performed by the poet Ross Sutherland, this 'bravura feat of choreography and music, staggeringly complex and almost unaccountably beautiful' (Village Voice) was commissioned by BBC Two. ⟶ Vimeo

-Currently in pre-production, Anthony Ing's experimental short explores the power of suggestion through the story of a group of people coaxed into a spiral of deception.
+Currently in post-production, Anthony Ing's debut narrative short explores the power of suggestion through the story of a group of people coaxed into a spiral of deception.
 A co-production with Compulsory.

 Day After Day